Application - Max Planck School Matter to Life

 How does the selection process work?

-- Register at the application portal, upload your files and submit your application.
+- Register at the application portal (link will be provided), upload your files and submit your application.

-- Your application will be reviewed by the admissions committee which will consider your grades and your suitability for the program based on your CV and motivation letter.
+- Your application will be reviewed by the admissions committee which will consider your grades and your suitability for the program based on your motivation letter.

 - Suitable candidates will be invited for a video conference interview to further assess your motivation and suitability for the program.